End-to-End Optimization of Metasurfaces for Imaging with Compressed Sensing: Results

 We now discuss how the measurement matrix of our optimized system compares to the ``gold standard'' of compressed sensing, a Gaussian random matrix.
 Such a matrix is \emph{unphysical} for our optical system, but by comparing to it we can characterize the performance of our system relative to \emph{all} possible matrices, whether physical or not.
 Representing Gaussian matrices would require a prohibitive amount of memory, so we use partial Gaussian circulant matrices as a computationally tractable equivalent~\cite{1660793}.
 As shown in \cref{fig:2dphase}, a random metasurface significantly underperforms a Gaussian matrix.
 Remarkably, however, the optimized metasurface matches the performance of the Gaussian matrix throughout the entire error-sparsity ``phase transition''~\cite{blanchard2013toward} (the upswing segments of the error-sparsity relations in \cref{fig:2dphase}).

 We qualify this apparent optimality result by noting that the comparison in \cref{fig:2dphase} is made with \emph{unphysical} objects.
-(In the following, "unphysical" objects have mean zero and can have negative values; "physical" objects have only non-negative values.)
+(In the following, ``unphysical'' objects have mean zero and can have negative values; ``physical'' objects have only non-negative values.)
 On physical objects, optical systems are less robust to noise.
 This is due to the non-negativity of the measurement matrix of the metasurface system, which is a fundamental optical limitation.
 Intuitively, in the case of physical objects and measurement matrices, light can only be added to the sensor and not subtracted, making it harder to form sharp noise-robust features.
 This limitation is not faced by the Gaussian measurement matrices used as benchmarks in \cref{fig:2dphase}, which have negative values and are therefore unphysical (not realizable with optics).

-Mathematically, recalling our noise model (\cref{sec:bilevel}), the worse performance on physical objects manifests as a relative increase in the mean intensity magnitude of the image relative to unphysical objects (which include negative ``intensities''), quantified by the following ratio:
+Mathematically, recalling that $\sigma \propto |Gu|_1$ in our noise model from \cref{eq:noisemodel}, the worse performance on physical objects manifests as a relative increase in the mean intensity magnitude of the image relative to unphysical objects (which include negative ``intensities''), quantified by the following ratio:

 where $G$ is the measurement matrix of the metasurface system, $X$ is a Gaussian matrix, and $\langle \cdot \rangle$ denotes averaging over particular distributions of physical and unphysical objects.
-The Image Mean Gap characterizes the ability of the metasurface system to form sharp noise-robust image features on \emph{physical} non-negative objects.
-From another perspective, the Image Mean Gap measures the ``noisiness'' of the PSF, i.e. its deviation from a sharply focused lens~$G=I$.
+The ``image mean gap'' characterizes the ability of the metasurface system to form sharp noise-robust image features on \emph{physical} non-negative objects.
+From another perspective, the image mean gap measures the ``noisiness'' of the PSF, i.e. its deviation from a sharply focused lens~$G=I$.